William Jewell College: Gano Chapel

 In 1926, the John Gano chapel was built, based on a donation from Gano's great-granddaughter Elizabeth Price, who lived in Kansas City.
 Price gave the money for the chapel with provisions that the chapel be named for Gano and that it hang a painting of Gano baptizing George Washington in the Potomac River during the American Revolutionary War.
 The college says the painting is one of the school's most popular tourist destinations and takes no stance on whether the baptism of Washington (who was an Episcopalian) actually took place.

-Harriman-Jewell Series

-The Harriman-Jewell Series, a performing arts series, was founded in 1965 by Department of English Professors Dean Dunham and Richard Harriman.
-Harriman was especially instrumental in bringing Luciano Pavarotti to campus, where the tenor made his international solo recital debut as part of the Series in 1973.
-Today, the Series continues to bring world-class music, dance and theatre events to Kansas City.
-The 2014–2015 season marked the Series' 50th anniversary.

-Jewell students receive free tickets to Harriman-Jewell Series events, further shaping their liberal arts experience.
-Events are primarily held in downtown Kansas City at the Kauffman Center for the Performing Arts and the Folly Theater.

 Pryor Learning Commons

-In August 2013, William Jewell College opened Pryor Learning Commons, a 26,000 square-foot intellectual center where students gather, learn, and create 24 hours a day.
-The three-story hub of campus allows for students to work as mature, independent learners, immersing and engaging in their educational experience.
+In August 2013, William Jewell College opened Pryor Learning Commons, a 26,000-square-foot intellectual center.

-Equipped with innovation studios, recording and editing suites, a 3D printer, 80" touchscreens, configurable white board tables, AirMedia, live Twitter wall, coffee shop, and more, the fully donor-funded $15 million Pryor Learning Commons lends itself to the learning styles of today's students.